NvC-DmN-CH/AutoMDL/README.md

 - mdl compiles at `models/c17/post.mdl`
 - engine will look for materials in `materials/models/c17/`

-Lists exactly where the VMTs are expected:
+Shows exactly where the VMTs are expected:

 ![image](https://github.com/NvC-DmN-CH/AutoMDL/assets/56874047/a7fc3ac1-bd89-43dd-b2e6-a8ac54b2c22c)

-(the model has 1 material called `metal`)
+(In this case, there is 1 material called `metal`)

 <br />

 <br />

-You can also define a different search path if needed (or multiple):
+You can also define a different search path if needed (or multiple paths):

 ![image](https://github.com/NvC-DmN-CH/AutoMDL/assets/56874047/426fa106-a894-4d1e-90b6-0ec98f02fc13)

 ---

-You can compile without a collision model, but more options appear if you choose a mesh for it:
+You can compile without a collision model.
+If you choose a mesh for it, collision specific options appear:

 ![image](https://github.com/NvC-DmN-CH/AutoMDL/assets/56874047/0d9ca857-4a03-446e-b09d-b472b6660947)